Water Colors, Dirt, and Smells

 |Picture 2a: After 10 Minutes||Picture 2b: After 10 Minutes|

-Notice that the color and the amount of sedimentation is already more than that shown in Picture
+Notice that the color and the amount of sedimentation are already more than that shown in the Picture 2a.

 |Picture 3a: After 20 Minutes||Picture 3b: After 20 Minutes|

 Notice that the sediment on top and the color of the water

 |Picture 4a: After 35 Minutes||Picture 4b: After 35 Minutes.
 Slightly darker again.|